Wolfe Laboratory

 The third prebasic molt (TPB) most often results in a maturated male plumage.
 However, sometimes it appears that the TPB can result in mixed green and black/blue plumage allowing practitioners to identify third cycle basic (TCB) individuals.

-SAB - After Second Cycle Basic
+M-TCB - Minimum Third Cycle Basic